ZoeJune/BAC_firing/README.md

 Reduced-morphology model by Mäki-Marttunen et al. (2018) can be found here: https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=187474#tabs-1

 Marttunen_Template_CaFix serves merely as a template for developing simulations in hoc.
 It cannot be opened within NEURON interface.
+It describes the basic features and components of the used neuron.